Accessing your MySQL or MSSQL databases remotely is made simple and easy when using our Cloud platform. All you will need to have to hand is:

 - The IP address which you are going to be connecting from

-- The internal IP address of the server your database is on
+- The remote access host for the server your database is on

-- The username/database name that you want to connect to
+- The database username and database name that you want to connect to

 To ensure the security and legitimacy of your connection, you will need to add your IP address to the list of permitted IPs before our system will allow you access.
 If you're unsure how to find your IP address simply type “IP” into a Google Search.